Temporary Family Advocate CLOSED

 - Perform other duties as assigned.

 - Associate Degree (or higher) with the equivalent of 30 college quarter credits in adult education, human services, or a related field.
-An AA from an unrelated field may also be accepted if the candidate is able to demonstrate 30 credits in adult education, human services, or a related field.
+An AA from an unrelated field will also be accepted if they include 30 credits in adult education, human services, or a related field.

 - Ability to work with limited supervision and considerable self-direction.